QuantEcon/sphinxcontrib-jupyter/tests/only.rst

 Only
 ====

-This tests for support of the only directive with an html only block to follow this
+This tests for support of the only directive with an html only block to follow this (unless option **jupyter_allow_html_only** is True)

 .. only:: html

-    this text should **not** show up for Jupyter notebook
+    I am inside an HTML only block

 there should be no html block above this text